inlivedev/sfu/README.md

 To prevent this, we need to check with the SFU relay client if it is allowed to do renegotiation from the client side by checking the [client.IsAllowNegotiation()](./client.go#L103) method.
 If it returns true, then we can start the renegotiation by calling [client.Negotiate(offer)](./client.go#L113) method.
 The same method that we used for the first negotiation.
 The SFU will respond with an SDP answer to the client.
 Make sure after you call [client.IsAllowNegotiation()](./client.go#L1o3) method, you also call [client.Negotiate(offer)](./client.go#L113) method to make sure the in-renegotiation state is processed by the SFU.
 If you do not call the following method, the SFU will think that the client is doing a renegotiation and won't initiate the renegotiation.

+If the `client.IsAllowNegotiation()` is returned false, it means the SFU is currently trying to renegotiate with the client.
+So the client should wait until the SFU is done renegotiating with the client.
+In the browser, you can listen to the `onnegotiationneeded` event to know when the SFU is done renegotiating with the client.

 ### Leave the room
 If a client wants to leave a room or disconnect from the SFU.
 You can [close the PeerConnection](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/close) instance on the client side.
 The SFU will detect that the client is closed and will remove the client from the room.